wazo-platform/wazo-doc/source/administration/provisioning/basic_configuration.rst

 Here's the list of other things that can be done from this page:

 * update the list of installable plugins, by clicking on the top right icon.
-On a fresh XiVO installation, this is the first thing to do.
+On a fresh Wazo installation, this is the first thing to do.
 * install a new plugin
 * upgrade an installed plugin
 * uninstall an installed plugin